ATS Resume Keywords: How to Optimize Your CV for Applicant Tracking Systems

 How to Find the Right Keywords for Your CV

-The most reliable source of keywords for any given job application is the job description itself.
-Employers effectively provide a complete list of the keywords they want to see when they write a job posting.
+The most reliable source of keywords is the job description itself.
 Read the full job description carefully and highlight every skill, qualification, tool, certification, and job title mentioned.
 Pay attention to the verbs and nouns used to describe responsibilities.
-Note any specific tools, platforms, methodologies, or frameworks mentioned.
-If certain terms appear more than once, they are likely important to the employer.
+If certain terms appear more than once, they are likely important.
+Also look at multiple job listings for the same role at different companies — the terms that appear most frequently across many postings are the core keywords that define that profession.

 Where to Place Keywords in Your CV